-Kate Marešová , Prague, CZE, 13 days ago
+Kate Marešová , Prague, CZE, about 1 month ago

 I don't know anyone in Czech republic who would do that.
 It's definitely not a tradition.
 More common is travelling during summer holiday because Uni students usually have really long holiday.

-Jakub Zahumensky , Prague, CZE, 9 days ago
+Jakub Zahumensky , Prague, CZE, about 1 month ago

 I have never heard of this before.
 The Czech students just pack their stuff whenever they want and go - alone, in pairs, sometimes in small groups.
 But it's definitely not a tradition.